AB Testing Facebook Ads

-The best way to structure testing is to pick 1 interest closely related to your audience, or use a lookalike file if you have one.
-Within the 1 adset you will have 4-5 image or creatives and ONE headline for that set of creatives.
-The key aspect to this FB ad testing strategy is not overcomplicating things.
+The best way to structure the testing is to pick one interest closely related to your audience, or use a lookalike file if you have one.
+Within the first adset, you will have 4-5 images or creatives and ONE headline for that set of creatives.

 After the first adset goes live you will have 1 Audience -> 1 Headline -> 4-5 image/video creatives.

-Next, you can duplicate that adset, and swap out the audience for a different one to test, and also change the headline on all of the creatives.
-This 2nd adset will have its own daily budget, and be tested side by side with the first one launched.
+Next, you duplicate the original adset and swap the audience for a different one to start testing; also, you should preferably change the headline on all of the creatives.
+This second adset will have its own daily budget, and be tested side by side with the first one launched.

-After letting this run for 3-5 days, you can start to make decisions on what to keep and what to kill.
+After letting these ads run for 3-5 days, you can start to make informed decisions on what you want to keep and what you should kill.

 Was the audience in adset 1 cheaper?
-Was there a image/video that stood out of the 4-5 tested?
+Was there an image or video that stood out of the 4-5 tested?
 Which headline did better?

 After you identify what performed best, you can kill off everything else.

-You will then be left with 1 adset with 1 winning audience, 1 winning headline, and 1 winning creative.
+You will then be left with a single adset with 1 winning audience, 1 winning headline, and 1 winning creative.

 Refine it further

 The next step in this FB ad testing strategy is to do another round of testing.
 Maybe I come up with a completely different headline and 4-5 other images to cross-test.
-Then I would go through the same process of letting that run for 3-5 days, and I would kill off everything that was bad.
-If the winner of that wasn’t better than the winner of the first round, then I would just kill it, and I would come up with another round of testing.
+I would then go through the same process, letting those ads run for 3-5 days; killing off everything that failed to perform.

 This is how your tests are structured and how you move through different phases of testing.
-As said before, it’s possible that nothing’s good at first, in which case kill off everything and just launch a completely new test.
+As said before, it’s possible that nothing will work out at first, in which case kill all ads and conduct a completely new test.

 A word on adset budgets and CBO (Campaign Budget Optimization)

-If you’re testing with adset budgets or CBO, the only difference is how the budget gets allocated to the adset.
+If you’re testing with adset budgets or CBO, the only difference is how the budget should get allocated to the adset.
 If you have adset budgets still in your account, then our preferred method is to use them; they spread the budget more evenly.

 Also, you can subscribe to our Youtube channel here